go-acoustic/UICaptureSDK-Modules/AjaxListener/README.md

 **The Ajax Listener module makes it possible to log application and user data to a Tealeaf session.
 It is your responsibility to thoroughly test your application and validate the data that is being captured before deploying this module into a production setting.**

 ## INSTALLATION
-The Ajax Listener module is compatible with UI Capture SDK version 5.2.0 and above.
+The Ajax Listener module (ver.
+1.1.0) is compatible with UI Capture SDK version 5.5.0 and above.
 To install the module, copy the module script (ajaxListener.min.js) into your UI Capture SDK JavaScript file after the SDK source and before the configuration/initialization section.
 The structure of your UI Capture JavaScript file should follow this ordering:

 Component | Description
 --------- | -----------